ABOUT THE EVENT

 - Sustainable facilities & infrastructure resiliency

 - Climate change mitigation and adaption

 TRACK 28 Agriculture Waste Management: For different categories of waste to be disposed of in the right way, agri-waste management is a great concern since it facilitates the sorting of the waste into biodegradable and non-biodegradable followed by subdivisions of each into subcategories based on the hazardous nature.
 Risk assessment is a way to inspect, follow and manage apt disposal techniques.
 Compositing and burning are commonly for solid waste treatment.

 - Aerobic treatment

 - Anaerobic treatment

 - Physical and chemical treatment

-TRACK 29 Bioenergy and Bio-resources: The energy generated from animals and plants and their by-products is known as bio-energy.
+TRACK 29 Bioenergy and Bio-resources: The energy generated from animal and plant by-product is known as bio-energy.
 The source is inexhaustible and thus energy can be replenished by nature.
 Non-fossil biogenic resources which can be used by humans are called bio-resources.
-They serve the purpose of energy carriers, food production and as substantial products.
+They serve the purpose of energy carriers, food production, and as substantial products.